 After the form is filled out, you can appoint the person or people you would like to allow to speak on your behalf.
 It’s recommended to complete a separate form for every person you would like to assist you and help as your representative.

-The Acceptance of Appointment must be completed by each of your appointees.
+Each of your appointees must complete the Acceptance of Appointment.
 They’ll need to list their names and the state that they accepted the appointment to be your representative.

-The Waiver of Fee for Representation section of the form must be filled out by the representatives you appoint.
-This is basically a statement acknowledging and agreeing not to charge a fee for acting in your stead.
+The form’s Waiver of Fee for Representation section must be filled out by the representatives you appoint.
+This statement acknowledges and agrees not to charge a fee for acting in your stead.

 There’s no requirement for an Appointment of Representative Form if a durable power of attorney agreement is in place.
 Suppose they have a durable power of attorney agreement in place.
 In that case, you don’t need to fill out an appointment of representative form.
 The latter applies to all healthcare decisions.

-When choosing who you would like to use as a representative, there are a couple of things you should consider.
-The first thing is that the representative must be at least 18 years old and can’t be a dependent child.
+Consider a couple of things when choosing who you would like to use as a representative.
+First, the representative must be at least 18 years old and can’t be a dependent child.

 Second, the representative must consent to act on your behalf and have no interest in obtaining any Medicare advantages for themselves.
 Finally, you’ll need to give your representative written authorization to speak and act on your behalf.